futurelab-school/2025Summer/_pages/home.md

 <br/>
 <br/>
-{% include feature_row id="feature_row4" type="center" %} <!-- One of the placeholders can be reading materials (not sure how to call it) but it can provide links to Shijing/my papers;-->
+{% include feature_row id="feature_row4"  %} <!-- One of the placeholders can be reading materials (not sure how to call it) but it can provide links to Shijing/my papers;-->

 <!--